-Introduction to Minnesota Slot Machine Casino Gambling 2018
+Introduction to Minnesota Slot Machine Casino Gambling in 2020

-Minimum and maximum payout return limits have been legally set within tribal-state compacts.
-However, actual payout return statistics are not publicly available.
+Theoretical payout limits exist due to tribal-state compacts.
+Actual return statistics are not publicly available.

 Relevant Legal Statutes on Gambling in Minnesota*